catho/quantum/README.md

 For performance and long-term maintenance reasons, we do not recommend using [MUI](https://mui.com/material-ui/getting-started/) in Quantum component implementations.
 MUI is included in our library only to enable the use of [Material Icons](https://mui.com/material-ui/material-icons/).

+We also do not recommend using any other ready-made component libraries.
+We suggest that new components have their DOM structure, styling and functionalities completely implemented internally, that is, without dependence on third-party libraries.

 For more details, visit the "Important notices" section at [CONTRIBUTING.MD](https://github.com/catho/quantum/blob/master/CONTRIBUTING.MD#important-notices)

 ## Getting started